dmbarbour/glas/docs/GlasObject.md

 * *chunkify* - header is followed by length K (varnat+1) then by a list value whose total length must be an exact multiple of K. Outcome is a logical list of lists of length K, formed by taking the first K (0..K-1), second K (K..2K-1), etc. items from the original list.
 * *transpose* - header is followed by a matrix (a list of lists of constant length).
 Logically transposes this matrix.

-Providing this feature at the Glas Object layer is currently a premature optimization.
-It is necessary to first observe how matrix functions and accelerators develop in practice.
-It may prove that we prefer to represent matrices directly in programs as a single list or binary (for unboxed matrices of floating point numbers) paired with metadata to describe structure.
+However, before introducing this feature to Glas Object, it is necessary to observe how things are handled in practice.
+I suspect that we're mostly interested in 'unboxed' matrices - e.g. a binary value, together with some header info, representing a matrix of floating point numbers.
+We might choose to operate directly on the binary instead of trying to form a list of lists.

 ### Structs and Tables